gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.6 Usage with no or limited vocal capability</p>
-                <p>Where ICT requires vocal input from users<strong>, the ICT provides</strong> at least one mode of operation that does not require them to generate vocal output. <strong>This is essential users with no or limited vocal capability and benefits many more users in different situations.</strong></p>
+                <p>Where ICT requires vocal input from users<mark>, the ICT provides</mark> at least one mode of operation that does not require them to generate vocal output. <mark>This is essential users with no or limited vocal capability and benefits many more users in different situations.</mark></p>
-                <p>NOTE 1: <strong>Vocal output includes speech and other orally generated sounds, such as whistles and clicks.</strong></p>
+                <p>NOTE 1: <mark>Vocal output includes speech and other orally generated sounds, such as whistles and clicks.</mark></p>
                 <p>NOTE 2: Keyboard, pen or touch user interfaces may contribute towards meeting this clause.</p>
             </td>
             <td>